Hundreds of people contacted as coronavirus case emerges after bus summit

 Health officials have contacted more than 200 people who attended a conference in central London after it emerged one delegate is suffering from coronavirus.

-Public Health England (PHE) has sent a letter to those who were at the UK Bus Summit at the QEII Centre in Westminster on February 6, including several MPs.
+Public Health England (PHE) sent a letter to those who were at the UK Bus Summit at the QEII Centre in Westminster on February 6, including several MPs, two of whom have now decided to stay mostly at home.

 The person taken ill is one of the nine people diagnosed with coronavirus in the UK.